 Eugene "Gene" R. Egdorf represents The Lanier Law Firm's clients in commercial and complex litigation matters.
 These cases have included matters involving antitrust, patent infringement, fraud, deceptive trade practices and breach of contract.
 His work on personal injury, work-related injuries, and products liability cases, including airplane crash litigation, medical device litigation, pharmaceutical liability and asbestos exposure has spurred a long line of victories on behalf of his clients.
 Gene, who is the Managing Attorney for Commercial Litigation, has been with The Lanier Law Firm since 1998.

-Gene has further become the utmost “go to” attorney, in America, for sports law and is a frequent media guest and commentator on legal issues in sports.
+Gene has become the utmost “go to” attorney in America for sports law and is a frequent media guest and commentator on legal issues in sports.
 He served as an expert source for a major news network regarding the Bowl Championship Series and has served as a panelist at the Fordham Sports Law Symposium.
 Gene recently acted as lead counsel in a high-profile case representing the family of Rice University student athlete Dale R. Lloyd II in a wrongful death lawsuit against the National Collegiate Athletic Association (NCAA).
 The settlement resulted in the NCAA recommending, for the first time, that all collegiate student athletes be tested for the sickle cell trait.
 Egdorf further served as counsel on the historic NCAA Concussion Settlement that took place in mid 2014.
 The high profile settlement, among other things, required the NCAA to amend their guidelines regarding management of concussions as well as provide $75 million for medical monitoring and research.
-Gene also serves as Vice President and General Counsel for ETL Associates, Inc., one of the nations most respected corporations devoted solely to the representation and management of professional athletes.
-This organization was recently selected to partner with The Maxwell Football Club (MFC) in its quest to secure new corporate sponsorships, aligned with the MFC's signature honors, the Maxwell Award (college player of the year), the Bednarik Award (college defensive player of the year) and the Bert Bell Award (NFL player of the year).
+Gene also serves as Vice President and General Counsel for ETL Associates, Inc., one of the nation's most respected corporations devoted solely to the representation and management of professional athletes.
+This organization was selected to partner with The Maxwell Football Club (MFC) in its quest to secure new corporate sponsorships, aligned with the MFC's signature honors, the Maxwell Award (college player of the year), the Bednarik Award (college defensive player of the year) and the Bert Bell Award (NFL player of the year).